Submitty/submitty.github.io/_docs/developer/vm_install_using_vagrant.md

    You will connect to the VM as user `vagrant` initially.

-9. The following additional users exist on the VM:
+9. The following users exist on the VM:

    | user | password |
    |------|----------|